jsbursik/ModTemplate/README.md

 ```

 `init.py` should be run after you clone the repository, it sets the Mod Name to the Parent folder name and then tweaks the `mod_info.json` with that information.

+`release.py` will package up the necessary files for release after asking for the new version number.